Skip to main content

 Overview

 Players are physical devices (computers, Android boxes, Raspberry Pi, LG/Samsung smart displays, etc.) that run the Castit player software to display content on screens.
-The Players section allows you to manage all connected player devices, monitor their status, configure settings, and troubleshoot issues.
+The Players section allows you to manage all connected player devices, monitor their status, configure settings, review proof-of-play reports, and troubleshoot issues.

 Accessing Players